DanielWeiler/auto-calendar/README.md

 ## Demo

-The working live version can be found at [auto-calendar-app.herokuapp.com](https://auto-calendar-app.herokuapp.com/) (Currently unavailable)
+The working live version can be found at [auto-calendar-app.herokuapp.com](https://auto-calendar-app.herokuapp.com/)

 A test account has been created to use the demo of this app.
 Please see the account's credentials provided in my CV.